 We found 6 family medicine practitioners who accept AtlantiCare near Sewell, NJ.

-Dr. Tara Tomasso is a family medicine physician in Woodbury Heights, NJ and Woodbury, NJ.
-She has received a 4.0 out of 5 star rating by her patients.
+Dr. Tara Tomasso is a physician who specializes in family medicine.
 These areas are among her clinical interests: warts, ankle sprain, and sports health.
-Dr. Tomasso accepts Blue Cross/Blue Shield, Coventry, and Viant, as well as other insurance carriers.
-Dr. Tomasso is a graduate of UMDNJ-Robert Wood Johnson Medical School and a graduate of Abington Memorial Hospital's residency program.
-She is professionally affiliated with Associates in Family Healthcare.
-She has an open panel.
+On average, patients gave Dr. Tomasso a rating of 4.0 stars out of 5.
+She is an in-network provider for Blue Cross/Blue Shield, Coventry, Viant, and more.
+Dr. Tomasso attended UMDNJ-Robert Wood Johnson Medical School and subsequently trained at Abington Memorial Hospital for residency.
+She is affiliated with Associates in Family Healthcare.
+She welcomes new patients.

 Clinical interests: Warts, Ankle Sprain, Sports Health, Athlete's Foot, Eczema, Diabetes Management, Rheumatoid ...
 (Read more)

-Dr. Neil Levin's specialty is family medicine.
-Dr. Levin's areas of expertise include thyroid problems, cardiac risk reduction, and psoriasis.
-His professional affiliations include Kennedy Health System and Virtua Voorhees Hospital.
-He studied medicine at Des Moines University, College of Osteopathic Medicine.
-He has a 4.0 out of 5 star average patient rating.
-He is an in-network provider for Blue Cross/Blue Shield, Coventry, and Viant, in addition to other insurance carriers.
-Dr. Levin is open to new patients.
+Dr. Neil Levin's area of specialization is family medicine.
+Areas of expertise for Dr. Levin include thyroid problems, cardiac risk reduction, and psoriasis.
+He is professionally affiliated with Kennedy Health System and Virtua Voorhees Hospital.
+Dr. Levin attended medical school at Des Moines University, College of Osteopathic Medicine.
+Patients gave Dr. Levin an average rating of 4.0 stars out of 5.
+He accepts Blue Cross/Blue Shield, Coventry, and Viant, as well as other insurance carriers.
+He has an open panel.

 Clinical interests: Rheumatoid Arthritis, Erectile Dysfunction, Fibromyalgia, Hypertension, Sinus Problems, Rhinitis, ...
 (Read more)